-For this example timeline, we’re gonna pretend like the sun sets at 6:00pm!
+For this example timeline, we’re gonna pretend like the sun sets at 7:00pm!

 To make this go as smoothly as possible, make sure you pack a few items in an easy to grab bag the day before.
 This bag of details is typically the first thing I ask for when I arrive.
 This bag should have:

-Recommended Time Needed: 30 minutes to an hour
+Minimum Time Needed: 30 minutes to an hour

 Getting ready photos usually happen at your venue, in the bride’s room.
 They show just the finishing touches of your hair and makeup, and then your family or bridesmaids helping you into your dress.

-Recommended Time Needed: 30 minutes – 45 minutes
+Minimum Time Needed: 15 – 30 minutes

 This will be one of the only times you two will get to be alone together on your wedding day.
 It can be a very special moment you get to share together.
 It’s also when we’ll be able to really take some good photos without family members and guests needing your attention.

-Recommended Time Needed: 30 minutes
+Minimum Time Needed: 30 minutes

 Add More Time Here If: You want more photos of the two of you together, or you want more alone time together on your wedding day.

-Recommended Time Needed: 30 minutes
+Minimum Time Needed: 15 – 30 minutes

 I’ve got a pretty smooth system down for taking family photos fast and painlessly.
 The catch is, it works best if your family is prepped for how this is going to go beforehand.
 Many family members will come up with a bunch of extra shots they want while we’re taking photos.
 Going out of order and trying to come up with a bunch of family groupings on the spot is the best way to get your timeline thrown off track.
 Family photos run amok can eat into your photos together as a couple!